-ITEM NUMBER CAPTION LOCATION IN PROSPECTUS 1 Outside Front Cover Outside Front Cover Page 2 Cover Pages; Other Offering Information Inside Front and Outside Back Cover Pages 3 Fee Table and Synopsis Fees and Expenses; Available Information 4 Financial Highlights Selected Financial Data and Other Information; Selected Quarterl 0.0 Financial Data; Management's Discussion and Analysis of Financial Condition and Results of Operations; Senior Securities 5 Plan of Distribution Plan of Distribution 6 Selling Shareholders Not Applicable 7 Use of Proceeds Use of Proceeds 8 General Description of the Registrant Outside Front Cover Page; Prospectus Summary; Risk Factors; - Free Provide Provi Management's Discussion and Analysis of Financial Condition and Results of Operations; The Company; Portfolio Companies; Regulation; Shares Eligible for Future Sale; Price Range of Common Stock and Distributions 9 Management Management; Management and Other Agreements; Custodian, - Transfer and Dividend Paying Agent and Registrar 10 Capital Stock, Long-Term Debt, and Other Securities Material U.S. Federal Income Tax Considerations; Description of 10 Suprai otoch, 2018 Term 200, and outer occurries Our Capital Stock; Description of Our Preferred Stock; Description of Our Subscription Rights; Description of Our Warrants; Description of Our Debt Securities; Dividend Reinvestment Plan; Management's Discussion and Analysis of Financial Condition and Results of Operations 11 Defaults and Arrears on Senior Securities Not Applicable 12 Legal Proceedings The Company 13 Table of Contents of the Statement of Additional Information, or Not Applicable 15 SAI i vot ripplicable 14 Cover Page of SAI Not Applicable 15 Table of Contents Table of Contents 16 General Information and History Not Applicable 10 Investment Objective and Policies Management's Discussion and Analysis of Financial Condition 17 investment objective and i oncles and Results of Operations; Senior Securities 18 Management Management; Control Persons and Principal Stockholders; 10 Management Regulation; Available Information 19 Control Persons and Principal Holders of Securities Control Persons and Principal Stockholders 20 Investment Advisory and Other Services Management and Other Agreements 20 Portfolio Managers Not Applicable 21 Brokerage Allocation and Other Practices Brokerage Allocation and Other Practices 22 Tax Status Material U.S. Federal Income Tax Considerations

-24 Financial Statements Financial Statements
+ITEM NUMBER 1 CAPTION LOCATION IN PROSPECTUS 1 Outside Front Cover Outside Front Cover Page 2 Cover Pages; Other Offering Information Inside Front and Outside Back Cover Pages 3 Fee Table and Synopsis Fees and Expenses; Available Information 4 Financial Highlights Selected Financial Data and Other Information; Selected Quarterly Financial Data; Management's Discussion and Analysis of - Plant (Distribution Financial Condition and Results of Operations; Senior Securities 5 Plan of Distribution Plan of Distribution 6 Selling Shareholders Not Applicable 7 Use of Proceeds Use of Proceeds 8 General Description of the Registrant Outside Front Cover Page; Prospectus Summary; Risk Factors; Management's Discussion and Analysis of Financial Condition and Results of Operations; The Company; Portfolio Companies; Regulation; Shares Eligible for Future Sale; Price Range of 0 1 Common Stock and Distributions 9 Management Management; Management and Other Agreements; Custodian, 4.0 Transfer and Dividend Paying Agent and Registrar 10 Capital Stock, Long-Term Debt, and Other Securities Material U.S. Federal Income Tax Considerations; Description of Our Capital Stock; Description of Our Preferred Stock; Description of Our Subscription Rights; Description of Our Warrants; Description of Our Debt Securities; Dividend Reinvestment Plan; Management's Discussion and Analysis of 4.4 Financial Condition and Results of Operations 11 Defaults and Arrears on Senior Securities Not Applicable 12 Legal Proceedings The Company 13 Table of Contents of the Statement of Additional Information, or SAI Not Applicable 14 Cover Page of SAI Not Applicable 15 Table of Contents Table of Contents 16 General Information and History Not Applicable 17 Investment Objective and Policies Management's Discussion and Analysis of Financial Condition and Results of Operations; Senior Securities 18 Management Management; Control Persons and Principal Stockholders; Regulation; Available Information 19 Control Persons and Principal Holders of Securities Control Persons and Principal Stockholders 20 Investment Advisory and Other Services Management and Other Agreements 21 Portfolio Managers Not Applicable 22 Brokerage Allocation and Other Practices Brokerage Allocation and Other Practices 23 Tax Status Material U.S. Federal Income Tax Considerations 24 Financial Statements Financial Statements